pafernanr/dynflowparser/README.md

 - Only Dynflow schema version 24 is supported. (v20 is not CSV compliant)

 #### How to accurately export tasks.
-Included `export-tasks.sh` can be used to overcome sosreport size limitations and get an accurate tasks export tarball.
+Included `dynflowparser-export-tasks` can be used to overcome sosreport size limitations and get an accurate tasks export tarball.
 Just execute it as follows.
 ~~~
 Usage: export-tasks.sh DAYS RESULT
   DAYS: Number of days to export.